LucasSlunt/Taskly/API_DOCUMENTATION.md

 Welcome to the **Task Manager API**.
 This API allows developers to manage admins, teams, tasks, and assignments within the system.
 It is designed to be RESTful, using standard HTTP methods and response codes.

+A REST API allows different systems to communicate over the internet using standard HTTP methods.
+Each request interacts with the API's resources, such as "admins" and "tasks".

 ### Base URL
 All API requests should be made to the following base URL (Spring Boot's default settings): `http://localhost:8080`